ipa-nhg/squirrel_recommender/README.md

 ##### New users

 When the installation process finish you will have on your robot a new user, with a stable version of the bringup level drivers.
-This user will be used by the upstart job to init your robot, and for other users als reference.
-Please **NEVER** use the squirrel user to develop or test new code.
+This user will be used by the upstart job to init your robot, and for other users as reference.
+Please **NEVER** use the "squirrel" user to develop or test new code.

-Each person who wants to use the robot should have a new account , an accound can be created with the following command
+Each person who wants to use the robot should have an account , an accound can be created by the "squirrel" user with the following command:
 ```
 sudo robotino-adduser *UserName*
 ```